4nskarts/esi-algo-flutter/README.md

 ## Features

-1. **User Authentication**: Students can sign up and log in using their email or social media accounts to access the app's features.
+1. **User Authentication**: Students can sign up and log in using their uesrname and password access the app's features.

 2. **Problem Sets**: ESI Algo offers a wide range of problem sets covering various data structures and algorithms topics, allowing students to practice problems of different difficulty levels.